SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

     ![view](../figs/galaxy_data_options_view.png)

 0. Use [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to take a look at the overall read quality and sample details.
-Check the "Endcoding" reported by FastQC.
+The quality scores in the FASTQ files can be in different [encodings](https://en.wikipedia.org/wiki/FASTQ_format#Encoding).
+FastQC can automatically detect the encoding and reports it in the "Base Statistics" sections:

     ![view](../figs/FastQC_baseStatistics.png)